 You may simply exchange your existing license for an Ontario equivalent if your license is from:

-- another Canadian province or territory
+- another Canadian province or territory; or

 - Australia, Austria, Belgium, France, Germany, Great Britain, the Isle of Man, Japan, Korea, New Zealand, Northern Ireland, Republic of Ireland, Switzerland, Taiwan, USA.